 Lemon Zest: This can be omitted if you do not have fresh lemons.
 Though I love the flavor zest adds to this lemon glaze!

 Start by zesting your lemon.
 To do this, clean your lemon well, and then use a lemon zester or cheese grater (or check out this list of alternatives) and shave the rind of a lemon until you have enough zest.
 Set aside.

 Cut the lemon in half and squeeze to release the juice.

-In a medium bowl, add the powdered sugar (aka icing sugar), lemon juice, and 1 tsp of milk.
+In a medium bowl, add the powdered sugar (aka icing sugar), lemon juice, and 1 teaspoon of milk.
 Mix with a whisk or a fork until combined (that’s right, no electric mixer needed).
 Add the remaining milk and stir again.
 You will have achieved the proper consistency when you have a thin icing that will quickly dissolve back into itself if you lift some up with a spoon and drizzle it back into the bowl.
 It could be compared to maple syrup consistency as well.